 As was mentioned in the previous blogs and will be mentioned in the blog after this one, there are four different essentials of fitness.
 They are: strength, cardio, flexibility and balance.
 A well-rounded routine is going to address all four aspects.
 All of the aspects of fitness complement and improve one another, which is what makes their combined power so vital to your health!
 Check out our previous article, Your Own Monthly Fitness Challenge to learn more.

 We’ve already talked about strength and cardio in the previous blogs, so today we’re going to focus on the importance of flexibility.
 If I asked you to name two exercises you could do to improve your overall health, your mind probably goes straight to activities like jogging or lifting weights.
 The ability to touch your toes without bending your knees likely isn’t the first thing you think about.
-Just like the balance aspect of fitness (which we will talk about next time!), flexibility is one of the less talked-about categories.
-So what is flexibility and what makes it so important to your health?
+Flexibility is one of the less talked-about categories.
+So, what is flexibility and what makes it so important to your health?

 Flexibility exercises stretch and lengthen your muscles.
 Incorporating stretching, yoga, or tai chi into your regimen are good ways to improve this aspect of fitness.

 Some people are naturally flexible due to genetics.
 Gender, age, and body shape can also offer an advantage when it comes to physical flexibility.
 But just because you aren’t naturally flexible doesn’t mean you can’t become for more flexible later on!
 There are contortionists out there who weren’t born naturally flexible and can now turn themselves into human-pretzels!
 You just need to practice.

 So, what are the benefits of flexibility exercises?